-This year a high number of gender research papers was presented by environmental economists at the EfD Annual Meeting.
-The gender analysis is growing and a program to strengthen women within environmental economics takes shape.
+This year a large number of gender research papers was presented by environmental economists at the EfD Annual Meeting.
+Gender analysis is gaining traction and EfD’s program to increase the number of women from the Global South trained in environmental economics and positioned to take on leadership roles in academia gains traction.

-While the number of female environmental economists has been increasing during the years, as the field has matured, women remain underrepresented at the senior level, especially in developing countries.
-The result is a shortage of role models and mentors for young female academics and students.
+While the number of female environmental economists has increased over the years, women remain underrepresented at senior levels in academia.
+The result is a shortage of role models and mentors for young female researchers and students.

-- We have to build a strategy so early career women don’t fall out.
+- We have to strategize so early career women don’t fall out.
 We need mentorship and capacity building, says Rebecca Klege, researcher at the EfD center in South Africa.

-This research has encouraged the partner company involved in the research to adopt the new business model to include more women.
-This model is being rolled out in 272 villages.
+This research has encouraged the partner company involved in the research to adopt a new business model that includes more women.
+This model is being rolled out in 272 villages in Rwanda.

-Another researcher who presented a research about gender is Simon Wagura Ndiritu from Kenya.
-He has analyzing the impact having women serve on the boards of Kenyan companies.
-One of his research findings reveals that when women is a part of the management, the probability to implement the environment management system ISO 14001 increases, which also is a part of mitigating climate change.
+Another researcher who presented research related to gender is Simon Wagura Ndiritu, lecturer at Strathmore University in Kenya.
+He has analyzed the impact of having women serve on the boards of Kenyan companies.
+His research findings reveals that when women are a part of the management structure, the probability of implementing the environmental management system ISO 14001 increases, which is seen as significant for the business community’s role in mitigating climate change.

 The findings contribute to the understanding of the role gender equality in the workplace can play in improving profitability, value creation and promote sustainability strategies.

-- The plan is now to have a session with 100 top companies in January to tell the results and ask for concrete commitments to implement ISO 14001, says Simon Wagura Ndiritu.
+- The plan is now to meet with the top 100 companies in Kenya in January to share the results and ask for concrete commitments to implement ISO 14001, says Simon Wagura Ndiritu.